GENERAL GRANT GUIDELINES

 Grant requests must align with Colorado Springs Health Foundation’s mission and its funding focus areas, described below.

-In general, Colorado Springs Health Foundation will consider all types of grant requests (general operating, program, capital, capacity-building, etc.).
-Capital requests may not exceed $100,000, however, CSHF reserves the right to make exceptions.
+In general, Colorado Springs Health Foundation will consider all types of grant requests (general operating, program, capital, capacity-building/technical assistance, etc.).

 Grant size (amount approved) varies significantly.
-Colorado Springs Health Foundation prefers not to provide continuous and/or sole funding for a request.
+Colorado Springs Health Foundation prefers not to provide sole, majority and/or continuous funding for a request.

 Colorado Springs Health Foundation does not support: